RomelSan/Sysadmin-Themes/README.md

 Tested on Ubuntu Server 20.04 LTS
 1. Do **screen** settings. `Inside screen folder`
 2. Do **tmux** settings. `Inside tmux folder`.
-If you are going powerline then at the end apply the Nord Theme `tmux-nord-v2-powerline.conf` as `.tmux.conf`
+If you are going powerline then at the end apply the Nord Theme `tmux-nord-v2-powerline.conf` save as `.tmux.conf` inside your home folder.
 3. Optional.- Do ZSH. `inside ZSH folder` file `README.md`

 ### Customizing Windows Terminal